 - To provide relevant information about the market or our services.

 We are committed to responsible email sending practices.
 We only send email to individuals whose data has been lawfully and fairly obtained.
 If at any time you do not wish to receive further emails from us, please use the unsubscribe functionality contained in all of our communications.
-Alternatively, please contact us by email to DPO@tryzens.com, or by post to Data Protection Officer, Tryzens Limited, 101 Finsbury Pavement, London EC2A 1RS
+Alternatively, please contact us by email to DPO@tryzens.com, or by post to Data Protection Officer, Tryzens Limited, 4th Floor, 20 Appold St, London, EC2A 2AS.

 This Privacy Notice applies to the companies listed at 1.
 (Introduction) above, and each of those companies reserves the right freely to pass relevant data to any of the other listed companies.